 In, 3 Habits that Changed My Life, we explored how healthy habit change can transform the way you choose to live.
 Whether your goal is practicing stress management strategies, spending more time with your family, or losing 10 pounds; the steps to achieving these goals are the same.
 First, you must understand the nature of a habit.
 Secondly, and most importantly, you need to understand the motivation behind the ‘WHY.’
 Why do you want to change this habit?
 What do you get out of it?
 How will reaching this goal change your life?
 Knowing the purpose behind your goals is essential for lasting behavioral change to be successful.

 What is a habit?

 A habit is something you do on a regular basis that does not require thought.
-It’s automatic behavior.
+It’s an automatic behavior.
 Once you develop a habit your body remembers it.
 You never break a habit, you replace it with a different one.
-Most people think it takes 21 days to form a habit, but according to a 2009 study led by Phillipa Lally, at University College in London, it takes on average, 66 days for new behavior to become automatic.1 So, what does that mean for us?
+Most people think it takes 21 days to form a habit, but according to a 2009 study led by Phillipa Lally, at University College in London, it takes on average, 66 days for a new behavior to become automatic.1 So, what does that mean for us?
 New habits are formed through repetition, so practice your new habit daily.